-- Babies born to mothers who are chronic carriers of HBV or to mothers who have had acute hepatitis B during pregnancy.
+- Babies born to mothers who are chronic carriers of hepatitis B or to mothers who have had acute hepatitis B during pregnancy.
 (Full course of primary vaccine +/- HBIG.)

 - Sexual contacts of people known to have acute hepatitis B. (Vaccine for sexual contacts at diagnosis, additional HBIG if unprotected contact occurred in the preceding week.)

 Babies born to mothers infected with hepatitis B have a high risk of acquiring infection, which can be prevented by vaccination at birth.
 Therefore all women in the UK are screened during each pregnancy for hepatitis B. If a mother not previously booked for antenatal care presents in labour, she should have urgent hepatitis B screening, so that if needed the vaccine can be given to the infant within 24 hours of birth.
-Those women who are HbeAg-positive are particularly infectious, and there is a 70-90% risk of transmitting infection to the baby.
+Those women who are HbeAg-positive are particularly infectious.

 Adverse reactions to the vaccine are few and usually mild: